natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 ## The Layered Linux Dilemma

 Imagine the developers of Linux decided to restructure their operating system kernel into a strictly layered approach.
-They reorganize the kernel into multiple clearly-defined layers: hardware interaction at the bottom (layer 0), basic resource management above that, followed by advanced scheduling, memory management, and finally system-call interfaces at higher layers.
+They reorganize the kernel into multiple clearly-defined layers: **hardware** interaction at the bottom (layer 0), basic resource management above that, followed by advanced **scheduling**, memory management, and finally **system-call interfaces** at higher layers.
 The motivation was to improve modularity and ease of debugging, inspired by earlier operating systems like **[MULTICS](https://en.wikipedia.org/wiki/Multics)**.

 {:.note}
 Initially, this structure allowed kernel developers to debug each layer separately, significantly reducing development complexity.
 However, users soon began complaining about slower performance, especially for operations that previously required direct interactions with hardware (such as disk I/O and interrupt handling).